-In Stellenbosch town you can stay in Oude Werf Hotel – a former churchyard turned 58-roomed hotel, and the oldest hotel in South Africa.
+In Stellenbosch town you can stay in the Oude Werf Hotel – a former churchyard turned 58-roomed hotel and the oldest hotel in South Africa.
 Located right in the heart of Stellenbosch, it combines a contemporary twist on a traditional setting, with everything in town on your doorstep.

 How to get to Stellenbosch from Cape Town:

-Stellenbosch is located 50km from Cape Town and it takes approximately 30 minutes to reach the Western Cape winelands region from the Mother City.
+Stellenbosch is located 50km from Cape Town and it takes approximately 30 minutes to reach the Western Cape Winelands region from the Mother City.
 Coastal hangouts are just 15 minutes away, should Stellenbosch be your main base and you want a combination of the big city, pristine beach and nature.

 If driving to Stellenbosch, you can take the N1 from Cape Town via the R304, R44 or R300 and M12, or the N2 via the R44 or R31O.
 However, coaches and hire cars are available as well as trips and tours.
 Self-driving is recommended to see more of the region.
 We used First Car Rental during our time there.

 The best time to visit Stellenbosch is between September to April, which marks the summer period with temperatures reaching into the 30’s.

 Trips and Tours in Stellenbosch:

 There are plenty of day trips and tours in Stellenbosch to get the most out of your time in the region.
 Should you want to guide to explore the town (which is easy enough to explore self-guided) or to get out into the wider reaches of the Winelands for township tours or adventure activities, visit the Stellenbosch 360 office in town for further information on excursions, guides and itineraries available.

 For further information on what to see and do, eat and drink, and how to get the most out of your time in the Western Cape Winelands, visit the Stellenbosch Travel website, or read further stories and watch the videos on the dedicated ‘Stellenblog’ Stellenbosch Experience website – the project of which I was a part of to come and promote the variety of the region.